nestermaks/laravel-pricelist/README.md

 ## Database
 Migrations files are provided with such tables:
 1. **pricelists**.
 This table is like a container for pricelist items.
 It has such fields:
-    1. 'order' - sets priority on a frontend
+    - `order` - sets priority on a frontend
-    2. 'active' - defines if the pricelist is active or not
+    - `active` - defines if the pricelist is active or not

     > Translatable fields of the table 'pricelists' are in the table 'pricelist_translations'.
 Table 'pricelists' has many pricelist translations

 2. **pricelist_translations**.
 Fields:
-    1. 'pricelist_id' - id of the related pricelist
+    - `pricelist_id` - id of the related pricelist
-    2. 'locale' - language of translation
+    - `locale` - language of translation
-    3. 'title' - title of the pricelist
+    - `title` - title of the pricelist
-    4. 'description' - description of the pricelist if needed
+    - `description` - description of the pricelist if needed

 ---
 3. **pricelist_items**.
 Elements of pricelists.
 Fields:
-    1. 'shortcut' - for internal usage to identify your pricelist item.
-For example, if you have different items with the same title/
+    - `shortcut` - for internal usage to identify your pricelist item.
+For example, if you have different items with the same title
-    2. 'price' - price of your product.
+    - `price` - price of your product.
 In case the 'max_price' field is set, this one stands for minimum price.
-    3. 'max_price' - if your product has no fixed price this field describes maximum price.
+    - `max_price` - if your product has no fixed price this field describes maximum price.
-    4. 'price_from' - if the price of your product starts from the value set in 'price' field and has no upper bound.
+    - `price_from` - if the price of your product starts from the value set in 'price' field and has no upper bound.
 Boolean.
-    5. 'active' - defines if the pricelist item is active or not
+    - `active` - defines if the pricelist item is active or not

     > Translatable fields of the table 'pricelist_items' are in the table 'pricelist_items_translations'.
 Table 'pricelists' has many pricelist translations

 4. **pricelist_items_translations**.
 Fields:
-    1. 'pricelist_item_id' - id of the related pricelist item
+    - `pricelist_item_id` - id of the related pricelist item
-    2. 'locale' - language of translation
+    - `locale` - language of translation
-    3. 'title' - name of your product
+    - `title` - name of your product
-    4. 'units' - in what units your product can be calculated
+    - `units` - in what units your product can be calculated

 ---
 5. **pricelist_pricelist_item**.
 Pivot table for pricelists and pricelist_items in many to many relationship.
 Also contains field 'item_order', which defines order of an element within the table.